Trump administration moves to block China Mobile entering US market

 Related topics

-The Trump administration moved against letting China Mobile Ltd. enter the US telecommunications market, saying the government-owned company would pose national security risks.
+The Trump administration moved against letting China Mobile enter the US telecommunications market, saying the government-owned company would pose a national security risk.

 The Federal Communications Commission should deny China Mobile’s application, submitted in 2011, the National Telecommunications and Information Administration said in a filing distributed by email on Monday.
-NTIA is a branch of the US Commerce Department.
+The NTIA is a branch of the US Department of Commerce.

 ZTE may have gotten a reprieve in US, but China Mobile is next target